benc-uk/touchmidi-old/README.md

 ---

 ## Layout and Introduction
+See basic_template.html for an example skeleton file.
+Within the body of the page there should be at least one div with a class of *main_column*, and a width % specified in a style attribute.
+Within this use divs with classes of *row* & *column* to contain the widgets and controls you want.
+The widgets are also divs with classes as described below.

 ## Widget Types
 There are four fundamental types of wigdet; `slider`, `button`, `encoder` & `xypad`.
 The button widget takes an optional specifier `toggle` if it is to act as toggle on/off button.
 The slider widget can be specified as `vertical` or `horizontal`, if ommited vertical is the default.
 This brings the total set of widgets available to six.